ClericPy/ichrome/README.md

 - A process daemon of Chrome instances
   - **auto-restart**
-  - command-line usage support
+  - command-line usage
   - `async` environment compatible
 - Connect to an **existing** Chrome
 - Operations on Tabs under stable `websocket`
-  - Package very commonly used functions
+  - Commonly used functions
+  - `Incognito Mode`
 - `ChromeEngine` as the progress pool
   - support HTTP `api` router with [FastAPI](https://github.com/tiangolo/fastapi)
 - `Flatten` mode with `sessionId`
+  - Create only **1** WebSocket connection
   - New in version 2.9.0
     - [EXPERIMENTAL](https://chromedevtools.github.io/devtools-protocol/tot/Target/#method-attachToTarget)
     - Share the same `Websocket` connection and use `sessionId` to distinguish requests
-  - How to enable flatten mode
+  - After v3.0.1
     - `AsyncTab._DEFAULT_FLATTEN = True`

 # Install